The United States Mint American Innovation $1 Coin Program is a multi-year series to honor innovation and innovators with $1 coins

 The obverse design features a dramatic representation of the Statue of Liberty in profile with the inscriptions IN GOD WE TRUST and $1.

 The reverse design is different from each state.
-Four States for 2019 are Delaware, Pennsylvania, New Jersey, and Georgia.
+Four States for 2020 are Connecticut,

 The edge-incused inscriptions include the year of minting, the mint mark, and E PLURIBUS UNUM.